balderdashy/sails-docs/reference/blueprint-api/Add.md

 + If the specified `:id` does not correspond with a primary record that exists in the database, this responds using `res.notFound()`.
 + If the specified `:fk` does not correspond with a foreign record that exists in the database, this responds using `res.notFound()`.
-+ If the collection association within the primary record _already_ contains a reference to the foreign record, this action will be ignored.
++ If the primary record is already associated with this foreign record, this action will be ignored.
 (In other words, this is [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).)
-+ Note that, if the association is "shared" -- a plural ("collection") association with "via", or a singular ("model") association that has a "via" on the _other side_ -- then the association on the foreign record will also be updated.
++ Note that, if the collection is "shared" (meaning it has `via`) then the attribute it points to with that `via` will also be updated on the foreign record.

 ### Parameters